acising/KellectAgent-Windows/README.md

    kellect.exe -e all -f test.json
    ```

-**Note:** For the parameter "-e", please specify the parameter value in hexadecimal format.
+**Note:** For the parameter "-e", please specify the value in hexadecimal format.

 ### **Usage of the configuration file**